-Jill Reilly is the Scottish Liberal Democrat prospective parliamentary candidate for Edinburgh East in the UK Parliament.
+Jill Reilly is the Scottish Liberal Democrat Candidate for Edinburgh East in the UK Parliament.

 As a project manager, Jill has worked in both the public and private sector, including healthcare, transport, justice and financial services.
 Currently she is managing a programme of work at Standard Life Assurance.